NavisGames/Valorant-Tracking-by-NavisGames/README.md

 Q:  Why is the program detected/flagged as a virus?

+A:  IMPORTANT!
-A:  Stay calm.
+    Stay calm.
 The program is NOT a virus.
     The program I used to make Python into an EXE file is called PyInstaller.
     Lots of viruses, key loggers and other B!llsh!t are also built with Python and PyInstaller.